Converting XML Carrier Invoices to pandas DataFrames: Production Debugging & Scaling Guide

 def test_carrier_schema_compliance(sample_xml: Path):

-schema = etree.XMLSchema(schema_doc)
+schema = etree.XMLSchema(etree.parse("schemas/carrier_v2.xsd"))

-assert schema.validate(etree.parse(str(sample_xml))), "Schema drift detected in carrier XML"
+assert schema.validate(etree.parse(str(sample_xml))), "Schema drift in carrier XML"